CryptoChat-dev/CryptoChat2/README.md

 Upon clicking the "Send" button, Bob's client encodes the file using Base64 and end-to-end encrypts the text data.
 Along with the actual file data itself, its MIME type is also encrypted and stored in memory.
 This end-to-end encrypted data is then sent to the backend webserver using Socket.IO with his end-to-end encrypted username and SHA-512 hashed encryption key as the room key.

+After Bob's client finishes uploading the document, Alice's client downloads the encrypted file content and MIME type.
+When Alice clicks on the decryption button, her client locally decrypts the file and MIME type information with the decryption key she entered on the splash screen.
+Her client then decodes the base64 text and creates a Javascript blob object with the included MIME type.
+This blob object is finally saved to her computer, and Alice can now view the file on her side.

 ### Leaving

 3. The user leaves the room.